 We often encounter people involved in a car accident say “insurance to insurance na lang! ” Do you know what does this statement means? or is it a statement that means, bahala na kami sa car namin and bahala na din kayo sa inyo?!
 When we are involved in a minor car collision accident, here are the right things to do: 1.
 Know if someone is hurt. (humanity) 2.
 Know who is at fault, we are in the 21st century, no need to be ashamed to admit mistakes.
-If you are at fault, apologize and “commit” that your insurance will shoulder for the damages.
+If you are at fault, apologize and “commit” that your insurance will asses for the damages.
 3. Take photo of both vehicles.
 4. Exchange details specially the drivers license, certificate of registration, latest registration receipt and insurance (tpl or comprehensive will do) 5.
 Exchange contact numbers.
 In this day and age, we all have android and iOS phones that can take clear photos. take the photos of the actual accident, after which both parties may park their cars properly on shoulder to save other people from the inconvenience (Traffic). (courtesy) then talk it over after.
 No need to get mad at each other, its an accident anyway, neither you or him wanted it to happen.
 This situation is based if both have comprehensive insurance.

 Where is the insurance to insurance thing?
 If you are at fault, your insurance will pay for the property damages of the third party via LOA or letter of authority (as default) at your insurance company’s preferred service center. (that is why a branded insurance company comes in handy because the accredited service centers are of course branded as well.)
 This is after the submission of the required documents listed below.